testflows/TestFlows-WebSite/source/handbook/index.md

 > ✋ [Sketch]es currently do not support filtering or [Covering Arrays].
 > See [Filtering Combinations] and [Covering Array Combinations] for more details.

-A [TestSketch] allow you to check all possible combinations, where each combination variable and its values are defined by the [either() function].
+A [TestSketch] allows you to check all possible combinations, where each combination variable and its values are defined by the [either() function].
 [TestSketch] with [either() function] makes writing combinatorial tests as simple as writing a simple test that would check one combination.